 April 1, 2024

-Juan Manuel Orozco Moreno (Conexiones Climáticas and Claudia Fry (Department of Geography, University of Exeter) welcome and appreciate this opportunity to inform the report of the Special Rapporteur on the human rights of internally displaced persons to the 56th session of the Human Rights Council.
+Juan Manuel Orozco Moreno (Conexiones Climáticas) and Claudia Fry (Department of Geography, University of Exeter) welcome and appreciate this opportunity to inform the report of the Special Rapporteur on the human rights of internally displaced persons to the 56th session of the Human Rights Council.
 We focus on the experiences of planning for relocation in El Bosque, Tabasco, Mexico, a town that is significantly affected by the impacts of climate change.
 We aim to provide insights into three themes:

 Human rights impacts of planned relocations